 This is the start of a review of what it means to be a disciple living under the influence of the Holy Spirit.
 I start by exploring what Paul Tillich says about the the Spirit as a power for our New Humanity and Teilhard de Chardin about Union and Sanctification.
-This is followed by some Scotus writings on Love and Bonaventure about contemplation.
+This is followed by some Scotus writings on Love and Bonaventure about the path of contemplation and uniting all knowledge and action.

 Under the topic of the Trinity I reviewed the theology of the relations of the Holy Spirt within the Trinity and the acts of Spirit as part of the causation of the cosmos and our existence.
 In this section I explore the relations of the Spirit to the ongoing renewal of life and in the wake of the Incarnation of Christ and the gift of the Spirit into the lives of believers.